 THIS READING PERIOD

 Note: once we have accepted 12 submissions, the reading period will close, so submit early.

-Gyroscope Press will be publishing its first chapbook on September 15, 2020.
-Our first poet is Norma C. Wilson of South Dakota.
+Gyroscope Press presents its first chapbook from poet Norma C. Wilson of South Dakota.
 Norma’s chapbook is Continuity.

 Praise for Continuity: